Maud Watson: Biography

+In July 1885 she won the Wimbledon Championships.
+In a field of just 10 entries she easily won the quarter- and semi-finals and in the final defeated Blanche Bingley 6–1, 7–5.
+She became the first woman to win all three major titles in the same calendar year.

+In 1886, the year the Challenge Round was introduced for women, Bingley turned the tables, defeating Watson 6–3, 6–3 in the final to take the title.

 In 1887 and 1888 Watson, was handicapped by a sprained wrist, symptoms of such amplified with time.
 Her final competition came at the Edgbaston tournament in June 1889.
 She entered three events (doubles, mixed doubles and handicap singles) and won them all.
 While on holiday in Jersey she went swimming off the coast and nearly drowned.
 She was rescued with difficulty and suffered an illness afterwards which she took a number of years to recover completely from.

 Maud Watson worked as a nurse during the First World War for which she was made a Member of the Order of the British Empire.

 Watson, who did not marry, died on 5 June 1946, aged 81, at Hammonds Mead House in Charmouth.